1. Can I BYOB?

 12. What should I bring with me?

 We do our best to provide everything you might need.
-All you need to bring is curiosity, a good attitude and a method of payment for any food, additional beer or merchandise you might purchase along the way.
-We provide a cooler full of bottled water (with extra room for any to-go beer you might buy).
+All you need to bring is curiosity, a good attitude, your legal ID and a method of payment for any food, additional beer or merchandise you might purchase along the way.
+We provide light snacks and a cooler full of bottled water (with extra room for any to-go beer you might buy).

 13. Is Central IL Brew Tours a party bus?
 What happens if I drink too much?